Home

 Stress

-The non alcoholic spouse may suffer from low self esteem and a negative self image caused by verbal or physical abuse or simply due to the alcoholic partner's erratic behavior.
-As such, the non alcoholic spouse may experience social withdrawal, depression and problems at work.
-They may also experience mental and stress related illnesses that leads to feeling anxious, depressed, confused and utterly frustrated.
+The non-alcoholic spouse may suffer from low self esteem and a negative self image caused by verbal or physical abuse or simply due to the alcoholic partner's erratic behavior.
+As such, the non-alcoholic spouse may experience social withdrawal, depression and problems at work.
+They may also experience mental and stress related illnesses that lead to feeling anxious, depressed, confused and utterly frustrated.

 Communication

-A rift in the marital communication pattern almost always occurs with alcoholism in marriage, as the non alcoholic spouse may pull away from the alcoholic and vice-versa, or because they lose their skills and ability to communicate or too much resentment and unresolved conflict has accumulated.
+A rift in the marital communication pattern almost always occurs with alcoholism in marriage, as the non-alcoholic spouse may pull away from the alcoholic and vice-versa, or because they lose their skills and ability as a couple to communicate or too much resentment and unresolved conflict has accumulated.

 Sexual Relations

 Infidelity by the alcoholic may occur during drunken episodes, which the non-alcoholic spouse may or may not be aware of.
 If they are aware, then they must deal with the hurt and betrayal.
-If they're not aware then they are exposed to the risks of sexually transmitted diseases without knowing it and the unfaithful alcoholic is living with the guilt and shame of their actions and whether they admit it or not, this undermines their relationship with their spouse.
+If they're not aware, then they are exposed to the risks of sexually transmitted diseases without knowing it, and the unfaithful alcoholic is living with the guilt and shame of their actions.
+Whether they admit it or not, this undermines their relationship with their spouse.
 In addition, the non-alcoholic spouse may turn to another person for comfort and romance when they feel unloved and unappreciated by their spouse.

 Children